PREP: Professional Research Experience Program

 Want to get involved?

-NIST sponsors – Interested in sponsoring a PREP projectt?
-You can search for potential Mines faculty partners and research groups via Research by Department – Colorado School of Mines.
-Please inquire with the program coordinator for NIST PREP, Ms. Tiffany Butler, via email PREPboulder@nist.gov.
+NIST sponsors – Interested in sponsoring a PREP project?
+Search for potential Mines faculty partners and research groups here: Research by Department – Colorado School of Mines.
+Inquire with the NIST PREP program coordinator to get started, via email PREPboulder@nist.gov.

 The minimum length allowed for a Mines graduate research assistant appointment is one full academic year.
 NIST PREP undergraduate appointments should be a minimum of one academic semester.